ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~~

 The slice selector consists of three optional decimal integers separated by colons.
-The second colon is omitted when the third integer is.
+The second colon can be omitted when the third integer is.

 To be valid, the integers provided MUST be in the I-JSON
 range of exact values, see {{synsem-overview}}.